 According to Riches, Texas barbecue is sliced beef brisket, German-style sausage, and meaty ribs with tangy, tomato-based sauce carefully spooned over the meat or placed on the side.
-Its exact origins are uncertain, but there were influences from the German and Czech immigrants that came to the area, along with the Spanish and Mexican heritages in Texas.
-The word barbecue even comes from the Spanish work barbacoa.
+Its exact origins are uncertain, but there were influences from the German and Czech immigrants that came to the area, along with the Spanish and Mexican heritage in Texas.
+The word barbecue even comes from the Spanish word barbacoa.
 The cowboy chuck wagon also played a part in the tradition, with the choices of side dishes and desserts.

-Don't Forget the Side Dishes and Desserts.
+Don't Forget the Side Dishes and Desserts

 Typical side dishes include pinto beans, macaroni and cheese, potato salad, fried okra, and sweet potato casserole.
 Barbecue should be served with savory condiments like pickled jalapeno peppers, pickled okra, cherry peppers, sliced onions, and dilled pickles.
 The bread of choice is plain white Mrs. Baird's sandwich bread.
 Dessert is traditionally cobbler - this is where the chuck wagon influence came in, as cobblers can be cooked over hot coals in a cast-iron Dutch oven.
-Favorite flavors are peach, cherry and blackberry.
+Favorite flavors are peach, cherry, and blackberry.
 And don't forget to top your juicy cobbler with vanilla ice cream.

 You have several beverage options for your Texas barbecue.
 For non-alcoholic choices, you can't go wrong with unsweetened iced tea, served with optional sugar added by the drinker, or lemonade.
 Some Texans also love a sugary soft drink called Big Red, but it's not available everywhere.